tinoquiroga/Fabrikam-Project/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

    - **Note**: Your fork starts with 2 core workflows (testing + security), and Azure Portal adds 2 deployment workflows

 2. **Test Automatic Deployment**:
-   - Make a small change to trigger the pipeline:
+   - After fixing the workflows, make a small change to trigger the pipeline:
      - Edit `README.md` in your repository
      - Add a line: `<!-- Updated by [Your Name] for COE demo -->`
      - Commit and push the change